kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

            enabled: true,
 ```

-Restart Node Red from the command prompt
+Restart Node Red from the command prompt.

 ~~~
 sudo systemctl restart nodered.service
 ~~~

-Once you restart your Node Red server with projects enabled, you will be asked to setup a default project.
+After restarting the Node Red server with projects enabled, go back into the web workspace interface of Node Red.
+You will be asked to setup a default project.
 Your existing flows will be put into this default project.
+If asked to setup a Github account, just choose a username and enter your email address.
+You can change these vales later if you want to actually create a Github account.
 Choose no encryption if prompted.

 ## Pi SQLITE Configuration